frctl/fractal-docs/docs/guide/getting-started.md

 <img :src="$withBase('/sync-server-started.png')" alt="Sync Server Screenshot">

-If so, visit the 'Local URL' (It should be something like http://localhost:3000) and have a look at your component library's web UI.
+If so, visit the 'Local URL' (It should be something like [http://localhost:3000](http://localhost:3000)) and have a look at your component library's web UI.

-The ~@TODOLINK web UI docs~ has full details on the options available when starting up development servers, as well as information on how to run static HTML exports of your component library UI and more.
+The [web UI docs](./web) has full details on the options available when starting up development servers, as well as information on how to run static HTML exports of your component library UI and more.